Sorry, you need to enable JavaScript to visit this website.

 How to prevent aphids from appearing on your plants

-Place other “repellent” plants next to your plants: aromatic plants such as basil, mint and coriander, among others, are natural insect repellents.
+• Combine “repellent” plants: aromatic plants such as basil, mint and coriander, among others, are natural insect repellents.
 Keep these plants in your home and garden for prevention.

-Identify the first signs of danger: check the soil, stalks and leaves well to see if there are any black ants.
-If there are, aphids are likely to be on your plants.
+• Identify the first signs of danger: check the soil, stalks and leaves well to see if there are any black ants.
+If there are, you will be able to detect if there aphids on your plants early.

 Comentarios (0)